-your account number and account name, the number of units or amount to be switched from/to each trust.

-All switches involve a withdrawal of money from one trust and an investment in another trust on the same effective date.
+your account number and account name, the number of units or amount to be switched from/to each trust (or class of units of a trust).
+All switches involve a withdrawal of money from one trust (or class of units of a trust) and an investment in another trust on the same effective date.